Washington Chapter Seminars

 To view details of past conferences, link here

-Please Make Plans to Attend our Fifth Annual WA AFCC Conference, Saturday March 7th.
+We recently held our Fifth Annual WA AFCC Conference, Saturday March 7th.

 Shared Parenting Predicaments: Washington's Policy and Practice Concerns